 I had been eyeing the backyard rhubarb from the kitchen sink for weeks.
 It started out a small mass of wrinkled leaves, and with time and sunshine and spring rain drops it grew into a full large-leafed plant.
 I had to tell myself not to cut it yet.
 The longer I waited the bigger the stalks would be.
 But yesterday felt like the day.
 So as soon as I put my youngest son down for a nap I headed out into the garden with my shears to harvest those red and green stalks of rhubarb, and by the time naptime was over I had four jars of sweet and sour rhubarb raisin chutney cooling on the kitchen counter.

 This recipe makes four pint/500 ml jars of chutney.
-Prior to filling, I sterilized my jars by boiling them in water for 10 minutes.
-The sealing discs and bands were boiled for the same amount of time just before screwing them on .
+Prior to filling, I boiled my jars and left them in the hot water until ready to be filled.
+The sealing discs and ring bands were also boiled and left in the hot water until ready to be used.

 Here's how I made it: